 The free aviary plan is a simple aviary to build.
 Bird aviary plans can be modified before building or during the construction of the bird aviary.
 Bird aviary plans are free

-Heating for your birds is easy with the pet heater displayed on this web page.
+Heating for your birds is easy with the pet heater displayed on this web site.

-The heater is weather proof and safe for warming an aviary
+The small heater is weather proof and safe for warming your aviary.

 The simplest and most effective ways of creating a clean, vermin resistant area is to elevate the birds aviary floor from the ground.